hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset_access.html.markdown

   The ID of the routine.
 The ID must contain only letters (a-z, A-Z), numbers (0-9), or underscores (_).
 The maximum length is 256 characters.

+<a name="nested_condition"></a>The `condition` block supports:

+* `expression` -
+  (Required)
+  Textual representation of an expression in Common Expression Language syntax.

+* `title` -
+  (Optional)
+  Title for the expression, i.e. a short string describing its purpose.
+  This can be used e.g. in UIs which allow to enter the expression.

+* `description` -
+  (Optional)
+  Description of the expression.
+This is a longer text which describes the expression, e.g. when hovered over it in a UI.

+* `location` -
+  (Optional)
+  String indicating the location of the expression for error reporting, e.g. a file name and a position in the file.

 ## Attributes Reference